clusterpedia-io/website/content/en/docs/features/raw-sql-query.md

 | :--- | :--- |
 | `hello-node` | `default` |

-### How to defense against SQL injection when `AllowParameterizedSQLQuery` feature gate is enabled?
+### How to defense against SQL injection when `AllowParameterizedSQLQuery` Feature Gate is enabled?

 The most common SQL injection is to use the `OR` operator to bypass the original SQL statement and return all the resources in the database.

-Let's say when `AllowRawSQLQuery` feature gate is enabled, the caller sends the following request:
+Let's say when `AllowRawSQLQuery` Feature Gate is enabled, the caller sends the following request:

 ```shell
 URL="/apis/clusterpedia.io/v1beta1/resources/apis/apps/v1/deployments"